This article was originally published in 2015 and has been completely updated in 2020.

 For public relations practice to be effective, people need to trust you.
 There’s no point in conveying a message if people don’t trust the source!
 Therefore, the first requirement is for you to have credibility.
 Credibility in PR is the confidence that receivers have in the accuracy and truthfulness of your message.
 To be credible is to be believed.
 In fact, the word ‘credible’ derives from the Latin word credo, which means ‘I believe’.
 Credibility is not the same thing as trust, but is closely related.
 Like trust, source credibility is a complex concept depending on a range of factors.
 Trustworthiness, competence and honesty appear to be the most important factors contributing to credibility.

 Trust is also essential for good relationships between organizations and their stakeholders—and fostering good relationships is generally considered to be a key function of public relations.
 As the practice of public relations becomes more focused on outcomes and not solely on the output of messages, the contribution of building, maintaining and sustaining mutually beneficial relationships that help organizations achieve their goals has evolved as a central role for public relations.
 Therefore trust is central to effective PR.

-reduce or lose trust?
+Reduced or lost trust?
 Some people consider that trust is like a sheet of glass—once broken it can never be the same again no matter how hard you try to glue it together.

-However, a recent study by researchers from the Wharton School of Business at the University of Pennsylvania suggests that ‘trust harmed by untrustworthy behavior can be effectively restored when individuals observe a consistent series of trustworthy actions.
-Also, making a promise to change behavior can help to speed up the trust recovery process’.
-(But when a person’s trust is violated and the violation includes deception, it is difficult to restore.)
+However, a study by researchers from the Wharton School of Business at the University of Pennsylvania suggests that “trust harmed by untrustworthy behavior can be effectively restored when individuals observe a consistent series of trustworthy actions.
+Also, making a promise to change behavior can help to speed up the trust recovery process.”
+(But when a person’s trust is violated and the violation includes deception, that trust never fully recovers.)